UmarHassanMalik/Cloud-/Week 4 Day (3).md

 <h3> 2- How can you be innovative on AWS? </h3>

 <b> Why do we need innovation ? </b>
-Building new tools from scratch, implementing new ideas, and experimenting on our own is resource-intensive and requires a lot of time.
+Building new tools from scratch, implementing new ideas, and experimenting on our own is resource intensive and requires a lot of time.
 Plus there's the chance that, at the end of it, we might not have much to show for our investment.

 Innovation can also be hard to define.
 For some businesses, it means developing new products or services.
 Others might focus on personalising customer journeys.
 For some, the priority will be new market entry.
 But that varies in every business.